 How many senses are there that can be affected by sensory overload?

-As far as we know, there are 8—the 5 everyone knows about (sight, smell, sound, touch, taste), and then the remaining three:
+As far as we know, there are eight—the five everyone knows about (sight, smell, sound, touch, taste), then the remaining three:

 - Vestibular processing, which aids in balance

 - Interoception, which is involved with picking up internal cues from our bodies

 How can you get rid of ADHD overstimulation?